Charter Fishing Trip Information

-Captain Henry Warrington is an experienced USCG licensed Master Captain with thousands of backcountry trips below his belt.
-He has fished the waters of South-Africa, the Amazon, Belize and off course the backcountry waters of Key Largo and the Everglades National Park.
-Captain Henry offers a fun and relaxed atmosphere during his fishing trips in Key Largo which makes it easy for new anglers to try out this amazing sport.
+Captain Henry Warrington is an experienced United States Coast Guard licensed Master Captain with thousands of backcountry trips below his belt.
+He has fished the waters off South-Africa, the Amazon, Belize and off course the backcountry waters of Key Largo and the Everglades National Park.
+Captain Henry, the owner of Off Course Charters, offers a fun and relaxed atmosphere during his fishing trips in Key Largo which makes it easy for new anglers to try out this amazing sport.
 The fishing trips that Captain Henry offers in Key Largo are tailored to fit the needs of every angler from the beginner to the pro.
+Don’t like fishing?
+No worries.
+We also offer amazing Key Largo sandbar trips and Alligator Reef snorkel trips for the whole family.
+The sandbar trips are ideal for families who just want to chill in the crystal clear and warm water of the Florida Keys.

 Capt Henry will provide all the tackle, bait, bottled water, a cooler with ice and fishing licenses.